niksilver/burnup/README.md

 % clasp login
 ```

+If `.clasp.json` exists make sure it's pointing to the right Google Apps Script script.
+Get the correct script ID by going to the script editor, then `File > Project properties`.

 ## Working with the code

 Pull the code down from Google if you think you're out of sync: